All Episodes

 It's loaded.

-Vegetables, you you have to cook them.
+Vegetables, and you have to cook them.

-Probably be brighter and a little bit more focus on them.
+In other words, the healthy items would be better lit, probably be brighter and a little bit more focus on them.

-Initial suggestions from the USDA on how to alter the grocery environment, include stores offering Snap Ed cooking classes, consultations with dietitians.
+Initial suggestions from the USDA on how to alter the grocery environment include stores offering snap-ed cooking classes, consultations with dietitians.

 Another idea included a point-based system where food stamp recipients could receive movie tickets in exchange for healthy food purchases.